Highlight (band): 2017: Rebranding as Highlight, Can You Feel It?, Calling You, and Celebrate

-On February 24, 2017, Around Us Entertainment announced that the members would continue as a group together, now under the name of "Highlight".
+On February 24, 2017, Around Us Entertainment announced that the members had chosen the name Highlight as their new group name.

-On March 2, 2017, it was announced that Highlight would officially debut on March 20, 2017 with their mini-album Can You Feel It?.
+On March 2, 2017, it was announced that Highlight would officially debut on March 20, 2017, with their mini-album Can You Feel It?.

 On April 9, 2017, Highlight announced that they would be holding their first concert tour as Highlight and release a repackaged album Calling You on May 29.

 On October 16, 2017, Highlight released their second EP, Celebrate, in the celebration of their eighth anniversary.

 2018–2020: Military enlistment, Outro, and Jun-hyung's departure

 On August 24, 2018, Doo-joon enlisted for mandatory military service.
 He was discharged on April 10, 2020.

 It was announced that Highlight's special album, Outro, will be released on November 20, 2018, being promoted with 4 members.

 On January 24, 2019, Yo-seob began his mandatory military service as a conscripted police officer.
 On August 30, 2020, he was discharged from the military.

-On March 13, 2019, Junhyung announced his departure from Highlight after he admitted to watching illegal videos sent to him by singer Jung Joon-young, who is under investigation for secretly filming women during sex.
+On March 13, 2019, Junhyung announced his departure from Highlight after he admitted to watching an illegal video sent to him by singer Jung Joon-young, who at the time was under investigation for secretly filming women during sex.

 On April 18, 2019, Gi-kwang began his mandatory military service as a conscripted police officer.
 On November 17, 2020, he was discharged from the military.

 On May 9, 2019, Dong-woon began his mandatory military service as a conscripted policeman.
 On December 7, 2020, he was discharged from the military, marking the end of Highlight's military enlistment.